lrscray/BattleCraft/README.md

 Civillians will wander aimlessly and mindlessly, completely oblivious to any dangers that may approach them.

 # GOAL:
-The goal is to build your base in a way in which all of you do not lose all of your civillians.
+The goal is to build your base in a way that you do not lose all of your civillians.
-Defeat all the enemies of the wave.
+Survive for as many waves as possible.

 # ENEMIES:
 There are two types of enemies.
 One group of enemies will attack buildings.